LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 by using the option `/SILENT` (progress window is show) or `/VERYSILENT` (no progress window).

-The installation directory can be set at the command-line by using the option `/DIR=path`.
+The installation directory can be set at the command-line by using the option `/DIR=path` or by defining the value of the `LOGTALKHOME` environment variable prior to running the installer.